adlerweb/lenc-update/README.md

 * If any certificate has been updated successfully, we do restart nginx at the end of the script.

-## Sample ini file for letsencrypt
+## Sample Ini File for Letsencrypt

 This is my sample letsencrypt ini file for unattended certificate retrieval and renewal: